fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-27-Ray-Tracing-Adventure.md

 But what are the differences between these tonemapping operators?
 These different tonemapping operators handle highlights and midtones differently.
 In Photographic tonemapping, ray tracer produces a more “neutral” result by compressing luminance smoothly.
 ACES tends to preserve highlight roll-off in a more cinematic way (bright areas fade more naturally instead of clipping harshly).
 Finally, Filmic tonemapping mimics the response curve of film stock, producing a more contrasty image with deeper shadows and punchier highlights.

-Even though all three PNGs originate from the same EXR data, their brightness distribution and contrast should noticeably differ as you can see in the images below:
+Even though all three PNGs originate from the same EXR data, their brightness distribution and contrast should noticeably differ as you can see in the images below (Photographic, ACES, and Filmic respectively):

 <p align="center">
     <img alt="phot-aces-filmic" src="https://github.com/user-attachments/assets/ced66605-2cbc-42bf-8709-e89b94a16c9a" />